Zeioth/none-ls-autoload.nvim/README.md

 ```

 ## How to use external sources
-**What are they?** none-ls periodically stop supporting builtin sources that have not been maintained for a while.
-What happen if we still need to use them?
-External sources is the answer!
+**What are they?** The `none-ls` project stop supporting builtin sources when they have not been maintained for a while.
+Knowing that: External sources are packages you can install sources not oficially supported by `none-ls`.

-**How do I install them?** You install the dependency, and tell `none-ls-autoload` where to find it with the option `external_sources`.
+**How do I install them?** You install the dependency, and tell `none-ls-autoload.nvim` where to find it with the option `external_sources`.

 ```lua
 {